cagov/design-system/docs/pages/technical-approach.md

+---
+title: A different approach
+description: Learn about the technical approach of the design system.
+---

 # A different approach

 Design systems are often created as a single monolithic package.
 All parts, whether desired or not, come as a whole and the entire system is a dependency of the parent project.